gaintopskills/thenowrealmblog/src/content/blog/how-to-reverse-biological-aging.md

 <h3>Cellular senescence </h3>
 <p>Cellular senescence aka accumulation of zombie cells in the body.
 Senescent cells are cells that do not serve a specific function anymore but refuse to die.
 Not only do they refuse to die, but they also inflame the cells around them.
-I fast to keep senescent cells at bay in my body, keep my BMI low, avoid junk food, and of course eat DNA methylation supportive diet or My Best Diet. </p>
+I fast to keep senescent cells at bay in my body, keep my BMI low, avoid junk food, and of course eat  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">DNA methylation supportive diet</a> or  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">My Best Diet</a>. </p>

 <h3>Stem cell exhaustion </h3>
 <p> Stem cells are these amazing cells that can turn into many different cells and can become parts of many different organs.
 Stem cells are magical which makes stem cell exhaustion a very thrustrating subject. </p>

 <p>There are methods of repopulating stem cells that I am sort of aware of, but didn’t have time yet to truly work on this issue of stem cell exhaustion.
-It is also yet to be determined how DNA methylation diet is affecting stem cells.
+It is also yet to be determined how  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">DNA methylation diet</a> is affecting stem cells.
 I will be writing more about this in the future.</p>

 <h3>Altered intercellular communication </h3>
 <p> Intercellular communication in an intricate system of chemical signaling that the cells use to communicate with one another..
 And it goes on all the time.
 Cells release molecules that travel through the circulatory system to distant cells, and can then alter the function in these cells.
 When this function becomes distorted, we can get into trouble because if the cells are not communicating the right way, they are not functioning the right way.</p>

-<p>There is a lot that could be said here in terms of how to address intercellular communication.
-DNA methylation supportive diet is certainly something that can have a positive effect on it.
+<p>There is a lot that could be said here in terms of how to address intercellular communication.  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">DNA methylation supportive diet</a> is certainly something that can have a positive effect on it.
 However, one thing I didn’t touch on is balancing out hormones.
 Since hormones are messenger molecules that help our cells communicate with one another, it becomes one of the priorities to balance them out. </p>

 <p>Balancing out hormones can become tricky with age since glands - organs that produce hormones slowly lose their function.
 This happens because glands become fibrotic, shrink in size, and have fat deposits.
 As it was shown in TRIIM trial conducted by Greg Fahy it is possible to regenerate at least thymus.
 And if it is possible to regenerate thymus, we can have hope for other glands as well. </p>